Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 1. Define your goals.

-Ask yourself: What do you want to achieve?
-If your goal is weight loss, choose a protein with low carbohydrate and fat content, such as whey protein isolate.
-For muscle mass gain, a concentrate, which contains more calories, is suitable.
+Ask yourself: what do you want to achieve?
+If your goal is weight loss, choose a protein that's low in carbs and fat, such as whey protein isolate.
+For muscle gain, a concentrate, which contains more calories, is better.

 2. Take into account the characteristics of the body.

 If you are lactose intolerant, avoid dairy products and choose plant-based protein (such as pea or soy).
-People with soy allergies may benefit from rice- or hemp-based formulas.
+Those with a soy allergy may benefit from rice- or hemp-based formulas.

 3. Study the composition.